Intelligent Earth (UKRI CDT in AI for the Environment)

 Resources to support your study

-As a graduate student, you will have access to the University's wide range of world-class resources including libraries, museums, galleries, digital resources and IT services.
+As a graduate student, you will have access to the University's wide range of resources including libraries, museums, galleries, digital resources and IT services.

 The Bodleian Libraries is the largest library system in the UK.
 It includes the main Bodleian Library and libraries across Oxford, including major research libraries and faculty, department and institute libraries.
 Together, the Libraries hold more than 13 million printed items, provide access to e-journals, and contain outstanding special collections including rare books and manuscripts, classical papyri, maps, music, art and printed ephemera.

 The University's IT Services is available to all students to support with core university IT systems and tools, as well as many other services and facilities.
-IT Services also offers a range of IT learning courses for students, to support with learning and research.
+IT Services also offers a range of IT learning courses for students to support with learning and research, as well as guidance on what technology to bring with you as a new student at Oxford.

 You will have access to computational facilities as well as a laptop.
 When you move out to your department you will also have access to the facilities provided by that department.
 You will remain a member of the CDT and be able to return to the CDT facilities, based within the Doctoral Training Centre, on Keble Road, to use the facilities there.

-You will have access to seminars in all eight departments as well as across the wider university.
+You will have access to seminars in all seven departments as well as across the wider university.
 In addition to the training modules offered by the CDT, you will be able to sign up for a wide range of training courses and modules offered by departments across the university via the University's Researcher Training Tool.

 You will also have access to Oxford's wide library network, including the recently refurbished Radcliffe Science Library.